 My warmhearted and ever-patient later-in-life wife continually reminds me that it’s not the material things in life that are important.
 And she’s right.
 Deep down I know it’s much more than that.
 It’s about love and family and being kind and selfless in a world that doesn’t always value those things.
 I suppose my frustration back in those dark days was more about the seemingly pointless struggle one faces when you don’t love what you do with the added bonus of barely affording to survive while doing it.
 I’m sure I’m not alone on that.

 About 13 years ago I worked as a content manager and writer at a newspaper in Missouri.
 That job paid me more than any other job I had ever had in my life.
-And yet … one day I found myself walking into my bank to deposit a quarter – that’s right, 25 cents – to keep from bouncing checks.
+And yet… One day I found myself walking into my bank to deposit a quarter – that’s right, 25 cents – to keep from bouncing checks.
 I don’t even remember where I got the quarter.
-Probably peeled it from the bottom of a sticky cup holder in my Toyota.
+Probably peeled it from the bottom of a sticky cup holder in my Toyota Tacoma.

 I frequently felt I was to blame for the struggle.
 It was all my fault because I couldn’t keep on top of my own life.
 It was all my fault because I didn’t finish college, I got divorced, and I had partied in the moonglow desert way too much just to deal with everything that was broken in my life.
-And so on and so on and so on … I tripped all over myself down the road.
+And so on and so on and so on … I tripped all over myself down the road of earthly existence.

 But was it really all my fault?
 Are any of us fully to blame for our inner and outer struggles?
 Or is the world socially and divinely set up for us to fail and hurt?
 I don’t know.
 I suppose it could be a bit of both.
 I may tackle more on that subject later on.